• Skip to primary navigation

 Creamy coconut shrimp on a serving spoon.

 Although creamy coconut shrimp is often found on Chinese-style buffets, it’s not really traditional Chinese cuisine but more of a fusion dish.
-It reminds me of Thai recipes that have creamy curry sauces made with coconut milk.
+It reminds me of Thai recipes that have creamy curry sauces made with coconut milk but there are significant differences.

-There are significant differences though.
 This recipe is not a curry although you could easily add curry powder or curry paste to it.
 In addition, in contrast to the bite-sized vegetables you’d find in a Thai curry, in this dish, diced vegetables are incorporated right into the sauce.
-They have a very unobtrusive presence.
+They have a very unobtrusive presence and allow the shrimp to take the starring role.

 Coconut shrimp in a bowl with rice and basil.